 Almost 87 percent of businesses in North Carolina have fewer than 20 employees.
 Those businesses account for 17 percent of all employment within the state.

-Through the WWBC and our Business Services program, we have also provided over 1,700 entrepreneurs with business coaching, one-on-one technical assistance, training, and business education.
+We have also provided over 3,000 entrepreneurs with business coaching, one-on-one technical assistance, training, and business education.

 What that Means for NC